jcramer/bitcore-lib-fun/README.md

 Connecting to a full node:

-1. You will need to connect to a BCHD full node that has `slpindex` enabled (see `REACT_APP_RPC_SERVER` in .env.developement).
-Run a BCHD full node locally with: `bchd --slpindex --grpclisten=0.0.0.0`.
+1. You will need to connect to a BCHD full node that has `slpindex` and `txindex` enabled (see `REACT_APP_RPC_SERVER` in .env.developement).
+Run a BCHD full node locally with: `bchd --slpindex --txindex --grpclisten=0.0.0.0`.
 You can download and install bchd with an slp-indexer at `https://github.com/simpleledgerinc/bchd`.

 2. Using Chrome browser you can connect directly to your full node running by enabling the flag `chrome://flags/#allow-insecure-localhost`.